microsoft/pxt/docs/targets/theming.md

 You will most likely be updating the site variables under ``site/globals/site.variables``

-From more information on themeing, visit [http://semantic-ui.com/usage/theming.html](http://semantic-ui.com/usage/theming.html)
+From more information on theming, visit [http://semantic-ui.com/usage/theming.html](http://semantic-ui.com/usage/theming.html)

 ``pxt serve`` or ``pxt buildtarget`` will automatically rebuild ``semantic.css`` and override the built-in CSS from the app.

 ## Favicon

 Use [realfavicongenerator](http://realfavicongenerator.net/) to generate all the relevant favicon icon files and save them under ``static/icons`` in the ``docs`` folder.

+## The cookie consent banner

+PXT injects a banner into each page to notify users that this website uses cookies.
+This banner is present on all pages including the editor, the docs, and makecode.com.
+If required, you can remove the banner by overriding `docfiles/tracking.html` in a target and removing the call to `pxt.initAnalytics()` (doing so will also disable Applicaiton Insights).
+Previously this was configured in [pxtarget.json](/targets/pxtarget).

 ## AppTheme